Carter County is named for the Carter family, who were a predominant family in the area.

 Contractor: Gill Construction Company

-Description: The building faces west and is a three story graycolored limestone structure.
+Description: The building faces west and is a three story gray colored limestone, granite and concrete structure.
 The building is located on landscaped grounds in the center of Ardmore.
 The building has arches along the first story with an entrance at the center.
 Rock-faced sandstone detailing includes the ends of the eyebrow hoods, the sills and the outline of the arch above the central entry..
 On the west side is a long raised canopy with tiered red colored roof.
 There are eight high columns rising from the second story to the top of the third story.
 Around the roof line is a balustrade.
 On the center of the roof is a round dome with copper roof and small cupola at the top.
 The central feature of the interior is a smal1-scale three-story rotunda.
 The floor has a grid pattern of black and white colored mosaic tile.
 The first and second stories have cove ceilings while the third floor has a coffered ceiling.
 Wide and narrow grained marble are used extensively in the interior on columns, stairs and a five-foot high wainscot.
 The entrance vestibule is lined with Vermont marble.
 The grand stairway is also constructed of Vermont marble.
 The courtroom is located on the south side of the third story.
 The building houses the County District Court of the 20th Judicial District.
 The building was remodeled in 1976.
 The architect was Flood-Isenberg-Hann and the contractor was Ye-Con Construction Company.
-On the east side of the courthouse is the County Courthouse Annex constructed in 1956.
+On the east side is the County Courthouse Annex constructed in 1956.
 The architect was Harold F Flood and the contractor was Burton-Miller Construction Company.
 The building was remodeled in 1976.
 The architect was Flood-Isenberg-Hann and the contractor was Ye-Con Construction Company.

 See: The architect, Layton and Forsyth ( and associated firms ), designed courthouses in Beckham County, Craig County, Creek County, Grady County, Greer County, Harmon County, Jefferson County, McIntosh County, Muskogee County, Okfuskee County, Oklahoma County, Pittsburg County and Washita County.